 To see the pricing matrix in the quote process, enter the approximate number of boards needed.
 The quantity can be changed at any step of the quoting process to meet your needs in terms of price and lead time.

-Quickturn Product allows quantities up to 100 pieces.
-Full Feature will quote quantities up to 15,000 pieces.
+ValueProto Product allows quantities up to 25 pieces.
+PCBExpress will allow up to 100 pieces and PCBpro will quote quantities up to 10,000 pieces.
 If you need larger quantities or would like to schedule out shipments, please use our request Custom PCB Quote form.

 A text file included in the zip file, providing information needed to manufacture your order.
 Phone numbers or email addresses of designer or engineer contacts for this project should be included to expedite resolution of any potential manufacturing problems.